ongr-io/ApiBundle/Resources/doc/configuration.md

                     allow_get_all: true #default: true
                     allow_batch: true #default: true
 ```

-- `default_encoding` - default encoding used if unknown `Accept` value set in header.

-- `version_in_url` - use API version in the URL e.g. `/api/v3/product`.
-If set to false then version must be specified as `Accept` value set in header.

 - `versions` - define multiple API versions.
 Version name will correspond to first url parameter e.g. `/v1`
 > You should be consistent with version naming.
 Think of version naming conventions and stick to them e.g. `v1`, `v2`, `v2.2` ...